Rules of Engagement (TV series)

-Rules of Engagement is an American sitcom television series that ran on CBS from February 5, 2007, to May 20, 2013, originally airing as a mid-season replacement.
+Rules of Engagement is an American television sitcom created by Tom Hertz that ran on CBS from February 5, 2007, to May 20, 2013, originally airing as a mid-season replacement.
 The series was produced by Adam Sandler's Happy Madison Productions in association with CBS Television Studios and Sony Pictures Television (SPT controls the North American rights while CBS controls the international rights).

 Although the show received negative reviews throughout its run, it earned 3 Primetime Emmy Award nominations and always earned reasonably good ratings, helping the show reach 100 episodes (typically the minimum needed for syndication) over seven seasons.

 Premise

 Two couples and their single friend deal with the complications of dating, promise and marriage.
 It portrays different interpersonal relationships in various stages, starring Patrick Warburton and Megyn Price as a long-married couple, Oliver Hudson and Bianca Kajlich as newly engaged sweethearts, and David Spade and Adhir Kalyan (the latter added in season 3) as their still-single friends.
-They often meet at "The Island Diner".
+They often meet at "The Island Diner."

 History

 The show was heavily promoted by CBS during Super Bowl XLI and launched the following night, the first of seven episodes in its first season.
 The pilot episode remains the highest rated episode of the show.
 The series was renewed for a second season, which began as a mid-season replacement for The New Adventures of Old Christine on Monday, September 24, 2007, with production halted after nine episodes on November 6, 2007, in the wake of a writers' strike.
 After the strike ended, CBS announced that the show would return April 14, 2008, with a further six episodes.

 Seasons three and four were both mid-season entries launched in March 2009 and March 2010.
 On May 18, 2010, it was announced that CBS had renewed Rules of Engagement for a 5th season.
 It was later announced that this season would start in September, in contrast to its usual midseason start, and received an expanded 24-episode order.
-(The fifth season was the first and only season to have a full-season order.)
+(The fifth season was the only season to have a full-season order.)
 The first 15 episodes aired on Monday nights, usually in the 8:30 pm Eastern/7:30 pm Central time slot following How I Met Your Mother.
 Then on February 24, 2011, the series moved to Thursdays at 8:30 pm Eastern/7:30 pm Central, following The Big Bang Theory, after the cancellation of $#*!
 My Dad Says.
 On January 31, 2011, CBS ordered an additional two episodes of the series to prepare for the possibility of Two and a Half Men going into hiatus following Charlie Sheen's real-life issues, taking the episode order to 26.
 Two of these episodes were held back and aired as part of the sixth season.